ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 The Attester and the Relying Party communicate by transporting messages within EDHOC's External Authorization Data (EAD) fields.
 An external entity, out of scope of this specification, plays the role of the RATS Verifier.

+The EAD items for background-check model are defined in {{ead-items}}.
 Remote attestation starts with an Attestation proposal in EAD_1 by providing the supported evidence types from the Attester.
 The Relying Party generates an Attestation request in EAD_2 based on the selected evidence type and the nonce from the Verifier, then sends it to the Attester.
 The Attester calls its attestation service to generate the evidence according to the Attestation request.
-The evidence is sent as an EAT in EAD_3 from the Attester to the Relying Party.
+The Evidence is sent as an EAT in EAD_3 from the Attester to the Relying Party.
-The Relying Party treats the evidence as an opaque data and sends it to the Verifier.
+The Relying Party treats the Evidence as an opaque data and sends it to the Verifier.
-The Verifier consumes the evidence and generates an attestation result, which is then sent back to the Relying Party.
+The Verifier consumes the Evidence and generates an attestation result, which is then sent back to the Relying Party.

 ~~~~~~~~~~~ aasvg
 +----------+              +-----------+